canonical/is-charms-contributing-guide/CONTRIBUTING.md

 * Change the code to fix the problem.
 * Re-run the test in case of suspected flakiness.
 * Wait for an upstream fix for the issue.
+* Remove the test if it doesn't add value.
 * Disable the status check (e.g., mark the test as [`xfail`](https://docs.pytest.org/en/7.1.x/how-to/skipping.html)).
 This should not be done lightly as the value the status check provides to the team